godotengine/godot-docs/classes/class_node.rst

 - void **raise** **(** **)**

-Moves this node to the top of the array of nodes of the parent node.
-This is often useful in GUIs (:ref:`Control<class_Control>` nodes), because their order of drawing depends on their order in the tree.
+Moves this node to the bottom of parent node's children hierarchy.
+This is often useful in GUIs (:ref:`Control<class_Control>` nodes), because their order of drawing depends on their order in the tree, i.e. the further they are on the node list, the higher they are drawn.
+After using ``raise``, a Control will be drawn on top of their siblings.

 .. _class_Node_method_remove_and_skip: